Continuous monitoring with Azure Monitor

 A typical application on Azure today includes multiple resources such as VMs and App Services or microservices hosted on Cloud Services, AKS clusters, or Service Fabric.
 These applications frequently utilize dependencies like Event Hubs, Storage, SQL, and Service Bus.

 - Combine resources in Azure Resource Groups to get full visibility across all your resources that make up your different applications.
-Azure Monitor for Resource Groups provides a simple way to keep track of the health and performance of your entire full-stack application and enables drilling down into respective components for any investigations or debugging.
+Resource Group insights provides a simple way to keep track of the health and performance of your entire full-stack application and enables drilling down into respective components for any investigations or debugging.